 She specializes in quantitative seismic geomorphology of clastic basins, structural and sedimentary system interactions, submarine mass failures, petroleum geology, mobile shales and geomorphology of Mars.
 She has served as SEPM Society for Sedimentary Geology national Secretary-Treasurer, the GCSSEPM President and is active in the Geological Society of America, the American Association of Petroleum Geologists and the Geological Society of Trinidad and Tobago.
 In 2022, Lesli was elected as an honorary member to The Society of Sedimentary Geology (SEPM).
 She was also named the 2022 winner of the Robert R. Berg Outstanding Research Award from the American Association of Petroleum Geologists.

-- Deepwater Jackfork Field Course (Arkansas Oklahoma) (p 61) - Deepwater Jackfork and Atoka Field Course (Arkansas Öklahoma) - Reservoir Characterization of Clastic (Sandstone) Reservoirs (p 22) - Seismic Geomorphology (p 23)
+- Courses taught: Deepwater Jackfork Field Course (Arkansas Oklahoma) (p 59) - Deepwater Jackfork and Atoka Field Course (Arkansas Oklahoma) (p 59) - Reservoir Characterization of Clastic (Sandstone) Reservoirs (p 21) - Seismic Geomorphology (p 23)

 JAMIE WOOLSEY